Mazen0013/learning-files/conditionals/readme.md

 output:

-    "is allowed to enter the store"
+    is allowed to enter the store

 ---